shudnal/TradersExtended/README.md

 Configs are JSON files containing array of objects with different formats for buy and sell lists.

 Configs use game object prefab name.
+Prefab name is case sensitive.
 Current list of items [here](https://valheim-modding.github.io/Jotunn/data/objects/item-list.html)

 For example "Simple cap red" sold by Hildir will be "HelmetHat5".
-Wrongly set prefab names will be ignored.
+Incorrect prefab names will be safely ignored.

 Configs use Boss Keys to filter tradeable item list (https://valheim.fandom.com/wiki/Global_Keys).

+You can use console command ```tradersextended save``` It will generate ObjectDB.list.json file next to mod's dll with all the items currently in your game.

+### Tradeable item model
+* prefab - string - Prefab name of item.
+Column Item from [item list](https://valheim-modding.github.io/Jotunn/data/objects/item-list.html)
+* stack - integer - how many items in stack.
+If set to 0 then item will be ignored.
+* price - integer - price for stack.
+If set to 0 then item will be ignored.
+* quality - integer - quality of item.
+If set to 0 then for buy list quality will be default and for sell list quality will not be checked
+* requiredGlobalKey - string - if set, then global key should be set for item to appear
+* notRequiredGlobalKey - string - if set, then global key should NOT be set for item to appear

 ### Tradeable(Buy) list example
 * I want to be able to buy a Dragon egg for 500 coins after I had killed Moder
 * I want to be able to buy a Boar meat for 10 coins
+* I want to be able to buy an Ancient Seed until Elder is killed
+* I want to be able to buy max quality Cultivator after I had Elder killed
 ```
 [
   {